leeoocca/awesome-42/contributing.md

 ## License

 By contributing to `awesome-42`, you agree that your contributions will be licensed under the CC0 1.0 Universal License.
-Read the [LICENSE file](LICENSE.md) for more information.
+Read the [license file](license.md) for more information.